GPII/windows/README.md

 # Building

-This package depends on the node 4.x LTS infrastructure - at the time of writing, node 4.4.1 and npm 2.1.14.
+This package depends on node 6.x (LTS).

 To build the GPII for Windows, perform the following: